Vila Bela da Santíssima Trindade

 Vila Bela da Santíssima Trindade is a Brazilian municipality in Mato Grosso with 16,271 (2020) inhabitants.
 It is located at upper Guaporé River close to the border with Bolivia.
-It served as the capital of the Captaincy of Mato Grosso from 1752 to 1820.
+The municipality was founded by Dom Antônio Rolim de Moura Tavares (1709-1782), the first governor of the Captaincy of Mato Grosso, to serve as the capital of the new captaincy.